rudnyt/swiss64/README.md

 ![image2](image2.png)

 During the first round only you can add late joiners.
 They will receive a BYE (half point without playing) for the first round.

+# Tests

+The main logic is implemented in JavaScript in the file `swiss64.js`.
+The code is unit tested using Jest.
+The tests are in the file `swiss64.test.js`.
+Apart for standard unit tests, there is one test that I call "stochastic".
+It generates 1000 random tournaments and after each round asserts the pairings meed the necessary conditions of a swiss tournament.
+This is not a guarantee of course, but gives strong confidence the code works correctly.

+# How this software was written

+This little tool was vibe-coded as a fun experiment what can be done in one evening using the latest (as of March 2026) coding agents.
+I had to guide the agent a bit.
+If you'd like to learn more how exactly I did it, I will post a video on my YouTube channel.